mantidproject/mantid/docs/source/plotting/index.rst

    # For this Cmap, simply enter any names at the link above, or any valid #HTML-code.
    mycmap2 = c2.cmap_bicolor('mediumvioletred','#27FCAE')
    c2.test_colormap(mycmap2)
+   plt.register_cmap(name='NewTurquoiseViolet', cmap=mycmap2) #important line to register the new Colormap

 .. plot::
    :include-source: